LancerComet/DocumentStorage/README.md

 # Document Storage

-This repo contains some public documents for personal usage.
+This repo contains some public documents for public usage.